yegor256/blog/_drafts/jaxb.md

 }
 {% endhighlight %}

-Now, in order to build an XML document we should use this code outside of the object:
+Now, in order to build an XML document, we should use this code outside the object:

 {% highlight java %}
 final Book book = new Book("0132350882", "Clean Code");
 final String xml = new Xembler(book.toXembly()).xml();
 {% endhighlight %}

-This `Xembler` class will convert Xembly directives into XML document.
+This `Xembler` class will convert Xembly directives into an XML document.

-The beauty of this solution is that the internals of the object are not exposed via getters and the object is fully in charge of XML marshalling process.
-More to this, the compexity of these directives may be very high.
-Much higher than rather cumbersome annotations of JAXB.
+The beauty of this solution is that the internals of the object are not exposed via getters and the object is fully in charge of the XML marshalling process.
+In addition, the compexity of these directives may be very high &mdash; much higher than the rather cumbersome annotations of JAXB.

-Xembly is an open source project, feel free to submit your questions or corrections to [Github](https://github.com/yegor256/xembly).
+Xembly is an open-source project, so feel free to submit your questions or corrections to [Github](https://github.com/yegor256/xembly).